-The University of Texas-University Charter School (UT-UCS) is a university charter school within The Division of Diversity and Community Engagement at The University of Texas at Austin.
+The University of Texas-University Charter School (UT-UCS) is a university charter school district within The Division of Diversity and Community Engagement at The University of Texas at Austin.

-UT-UCS is currently comprised of twenty-three campuses serving approximately five hundred students in kindergarten through grade twelve.
+UT-UCS is currently comprised of twenty-five campuses serving approximately five hundred students in kindergarten through grade twelve.
 Each campus is located on and provided classroom and office space by its facility partner.
 UT-UCS operates in a variety of settings, including:

 - residential treatment centers,

 - residential homes for children who, for a variety of reasons cannot live at home,

 - shelter housing for those escaping domestic violence or human trafficking

 - a home for girls in crisis pregnancies,

 - a medical facility for children who require specialized services due to brain injury or neuro-behavioral issues and/or who are considered medically fragile, and

 The students enrolled in UT-UCS have diverse educational backgrounds and needs.
 These varied backgrounds include a history of success in schools to not attending school regularly.
 Backgrounds of students vary from academic success to pervasive failure in school.
 Many students have not attended school on a regular basis.
 The abilities of the students range from gifted and talented to severe intellectual impairment.
 At any given time, 35% to 45% of the students are eligible for special education services.
 On some campuses, this number may go as high as 100%.
 The state average is about 9%.
 Students in the residential treatment centers often demonstrate severe neurological and learning dysfunctions as well as emotional or behavioral disorders.